Deadly Eyes: Production

+The film was shot in Toronto from 21 January to 28 February 1982, on a budget of $1.5 million.
+Rather than using actual rats in the film, dachshunds wearing rat suits were used to achieve the effect of super-sized rodents.

 Originally a British-set fiction novel, Deadly Eyes was instead set in Toronto, Canada, with scenic shots in the subway tunnels and snowy streets.
 Despite its Canadian setting, promotional posters sometimes featured images of a New York City skyline, complete with the then-iconic Twin Towers of the World Trade Center.
-Rather than using actual rats in the film, dachshunds wearing rat suits were used to achieve the effect of super-sized rodents.

 American singer Chuck McDermott, along with the Chuck McDermott Band, recorded two folk rock songs for the soundtrack, both of which were used throughout the film: "Lolita" and "So Right".
 While credited by title at the end of the film, fans widely consider these songs to be lost media.
 "So Right" was released commercially on the B-side of McDermott's The Turning of the Wheel, while "Lolita" remains lost media with no known commercial release.
 Robert Clouse heavily featured the usage of his own 1978 Bruce Lee film Game of Death (a spin-off of the unfinished 1972 film Game of Death) in a gory theatre scene, as well as footage from an American children's educational television show called Curiosity Shop, and B.C.: A Special Christmas, which coincidentally had been airing in 1981, during the production of Deadly Eyes.

-Critical reception
+Release

+The film was distributed by Warner Bros. in Canada and the United States.
+It premiered in eighteen theatres in Detroit on 1 April 1983.

+Reception

 James Herbert, who wrote the novel upon which the film was based, was displeased with what the filmmakers did to his story, and described it as "terrible ... absolute rubbish."
 The film also has a 29% on Rotten Tomatoes, considered a poor critical reception, with Jeff Beck of Examiner stating, "with its overly-familiar story and a group of characters that you merely hope will soon become rat food, Deadly Eyes makes for a somewhat tedious viewing experience", and Mike McGranaghan of Aisle Seat criticizing the film's "underdeveloped characters and stilted dialogue."
 Despite this, Deadly Eyes has since received a cult following, with fans praising the acting of Scatman Crothers, the Chuck McDermott songs and the distinct Canadian setting, as well as the unintentional comedic aspects; Paul Freitag-Fey of Daily Grindhouse stated, "a goofy film, but one that's never dull and certainly entertaining enough to warrant the recent occasional cult reputation it's built."
 He also praised Deadly Eyes from a feminist standpoint, saying of the film, "the lead female characters manage to be something relatively rare in a horror film – women that have sexuality and power but don’t come off like dominatrixes or archetypical “slut” characters that exist as grist for the nudity mill."